tum-pbs/Diffusion-based-Flow-Prediction/README.md

 Full details can be found in our arxiv paper "Uncertainty-aware Surrogate Models for Airfoil Flow Simulations with Denoising Diffusion Probabilistic Models" : https://arxiv.org/XXXXX

-Author: Qiang Liu and Nils Thuerey
+Authors: Qiang Liu and Nils Thuerey

+_Full abstract:_ Leveraging neural networks as surrogate models for turbulence simulation is a topic of growing interest.
+At the same time, embodying the inherent uncertainty of simulations in the predictions of surrogate models remains very challenging.
+The present study makes a first attempt to use denoising diffusion probabilistic models (DDPMs) to train an uncertainty-aware surrogate model for turbulence simulations.
+Due to its prevalence, the simulation of flows around airfoils with various shapes, Reynolds numbers, and angles of attack is chosen as the learning objective.
+Our results show that DDPMs can successfully capture the whole  distribution of solutions and, as a consequence, accurately estimate the uncertainty of the simulations.
+The performance of DDPMs is also compared with varying baselines in the form of Bayesian neural networks and heteroscedastic models.
+Experiments demonstrate that DDPMs outperform the other methods regarding a variety of accuracy metrics.
+Besides, it offers the advantage of providing access to the complete distributions of uncertainties rather than providing a set of parameters.
+As such, it can yield realistic and detailed samples from the distribution of solutions.
+All source codes and datasets utilized in this study are publicly available.

+# Additional information

-Our current work focuses on the probabilistic prediction of airfoil flows to evaluate the inherent uncertainty of flow simulation.
+Our work focuses on the probabilistic prediction of airfoil flows to evaluate the inherent uncertainty of flow simulation.
 For more research on deterministic prediction, please check out our previous work:

 * [Deep-Flow-Prediction](https://github.com/thunil/Deep-Flow-Prediction): Airfoil flow predictions with UNet.